-A. ENGLISH ATTIRE AND TACK.
-See rules SC-195. and SC-200.
 Exception.
-Running or standing martingales, figure 8 or dropped nose-band, leg wraps, and/or boots permitted.
-In addition, mechanical hack-amores may be used and choice of bits will include corkscrew, double twisted, dull "edged" mouthpieces, gag and elevator bits.
+Running or advisory martingales, figure 8 or dropped noseband, leg wraps, and/or boots permitted.
+In addition, mechanical hackamores may be used and choice of bits will include corkscrew, double twisted, dull "edged" mouthpieces, gag and elevator bits.

 The judge may prohibit the use of bits and equipment he may consider too severe.
 A bit cannot be physically or mechanically changed to increase the severity of its use and may be eliminated at the discretion of the judge.